surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 This often results in less disk usage and faster search operations, it's typically best to let CrateDB merge the segments since in some situations, mostly after heavy writes, it can be an expensive operation.

-Michael Mccandless as a great :alink{text='post' url='https://blog.mikemccandless.com/2011/02/visualizing-lucenes-segment-merges.html'}
+Michael McCandless as a great :alink{text='post' href='https://blog.mikemccandless.com/2011/02/visualizing-lucenes-segment-merges.html'}
 where you can visualize how merges happen with different merge policies.

 ### [Deleting a record]{ .text-red .text-h5 }